 - Commuter Option: Participants enroll in two undergraduate courses while commuting from home.
 You will enjoy all of the supplemental academic and social programming options available to the residential students.
 Your program fee will include access to campus facilities such as the athletic facility and the library, a metro pass, and a partial meal plan for times when programming extends into the evening.
 For St. Louis area students interested in taking just one course this summer see High School College Access.

 - Scholar-Athlete Option: (NEW THIS YEAR in Session A) Participants enroll in one undergraduate course and in our non-credit Smart Fitness course, "Athletic Development and Human Performance."

 - "U Pick 2" allows you to choose any two of our vast selection of introductory undergraduate courses, with exciting options in foreign languages, humanities, math and sciences, and social sciences.
 Visit our 2014 Course Listings for full descriptions of all your course options.

-- "Pre-Professional Course Options" provide you with preselected suggestions designed to give you a glimpse into a particular area of study, such as pre-medicine, pre-business, pre-law, or writing.
+- "Pre-Professional Course Options" provide you with preselected suggestions designed to give you a glimpse into a particular area of study, such as pre-engineering, pre-medicine, pre-business, pre-law, or writing.

 Session A: June 8-July 12, 2014

 Session B: July 13-August 15, 2014